 Therapists who utilize this form of treatment undergo lengthy training to acquire additional certification for this tailored treatment approach.

-During EMDR, the therapist waves a finger in front of the patient’s eyes.
+During EMDR therapy for PTSD, the therapist waves a finger in front of the patient’s eyes.

 The patient then follows one of the therapist’s fingers as they move from left to right.

 The second attention usually includes listening to a sound, tapping, or some other soft cue, while tracking the therapists’ finger movements.
 As these dual experiences take place, the therapist will lead the patient through re-experiencing and reprocessing painful trauma.

 This takes place over multiple sessions.

 For those who suffer from complex trauma (examples: child abuse, neglect, or domestic violence) it will take longer than at least three sessions in order to see results.